-Inclusiveness: AU embraces shared governance, inspires tolerance, and promotes and global citizenship.
+Inclusiveness: AU embraces shared governance, inspires tolerance, and promotes global citizenship.
 It also promotes awareness of, and support for, the needs and challenges of the local and global communities.

-Social Responsibility: AU promotes community engagement, environmental sustainability from multiple perspectives in order to find solutions and advance knowledge.
+Social Responsibility: AU promotes community engagement, environmental sustainability and multiple perspectives in order to find solutions and advance knowledge.

-Innovation: AU supports creative activities that approach challenges and issues a.
-Undergraduate Programs
+Innovation: AU supports creative activities that approach challenges and issues from